michael2008/ME-Live-Doc/docs/user-guide.md

 ### Installation of Relevant Rig Software

-A special app need to be installed on HoloLens in order to send necessary messages to Workstation.
-This program is generally used as it can be a match for any ME-Live!
-Workstation app developed by METoolkit.
-You can find the app from MeshExpert suite or download the corresponding version from our website.
+A special app needs to be installed on the HoloLens to send necessary messages to the workstation.
+This program is generic program which can be matched with any ME-Live!
+Workstation application developed using METoolkit.
+You can find this application from the MeshExpert Suite or you can download the appropriate version from Git. https://github.com/DataMesh-OpenSource/MeshExpert-Live

-You can install the app by using MeshExpert manager.
+You can install this application by using MeshExpert device manager.

-> Note: Please confirm whether the app version is a match for the version of METoolkit in use.
+> Note: Please confirm that the application version matches the METoolkit version you're using.

 ## Workstation Installation

 ### Hardware Requirements

-To meet the need of 3D synthesis and recording of ME-Live!, Workstation is required to be capable of certain demanding calculations.
-The MeshExpert Suite offered by DataMesh is preferred.
+The workstation requires certain level of computation power which could be satisfied by hardware sets of given specifications.
+There would also be some restrictions regarding the hardware and software choices.

-If you need to assemble Workstation by yourselves, please refer to the following recommended hardware specifications.
+Below is a list of recommended requirements for the workstation:

 |         item         | specification                            |                  remark                  |
 | :------------------: | :--------------------------------------- | :--------------------------------------: |